GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex1_gnirsls_Kband32mm_cmdline.rst

 is one ABBA dither pattern.
 DRAGONS will flatfield, wavelength calibrate, subtract the sky, stack the aligned spectra, extract the source, and finally remove telluric features and flux calibrate.

-..
-Note that at this time, DRAGONS does not offer tools to do the telluric correction and flux calibration.
-We are working on it.

 Following the wavelength calibration, the default recipe has an optional step to adjust the wavelength zero point using the sky lines.
 By default,